 Laurel Hosmer joined The Georgia Bulldog Club in August 2013.
 Her duties include managing the G-Club, a network of all UGA Varsity Letter-Winners, providing front line customer support to Bulldog Club members, responding to information requests and assisting with donor communication through the Bulldog Cub.

 Prior to coming to Athens, Laurel served as a Graduate Assistant and Intern for two years for the UMass Minutemen with responsibilities in the development, compliance and business office.
 In her role in the development office Laurel re-launched and ran social media for the Minutemen Club, wrote and designed collateral materials and electronic communications distributed to donors, and provided critical support in the preparation and execution of Minutemen Club events.
 Through her position in the compliance and business office Laurel managed all student-athlete athletic aid, worked with the entire athletic department staff to ensure adherence to University and NCAA policies and procedures, and oversaw preparation for a compliance review through the transition from FCS to FBS status.

 While at UMass, Laurel earned her MS in Sport Management from the Mark H. McCormack School of Sport Management in May 2013.
 A native of Winchester, MA, Laurel received her Bachelor's degree in Sociology from SUNYIT in May 2009 where she played soccer and served as captain her senior year.

-Prior to joining The Georgia Bulldog Club, Sameer received a Bachelor of Art and Science in Psychology from UGA in 2011 and a Master of Education in Sport Leadership from Virginia Commonwealth University in Richmond, Virginia.
+In 2013-2014 Sameer worked as a full time intern in The Georgia Bulldog Club.
+Prior to joining the University of Georgia, Sameer received a Bachelor of Art and Science in Psychology from UGA in 2011 and a Master of Education in Sport Leadership from Virginia Commonwealth University in Richmond, Virginia in 2013.